CodecoolGlobal/async-workshop-template/README.md

   - You can use `Promise.all()` or `Promise.allSettled()` to start multiple fetches.
   - You can use `array.join()` method to join an array with a given character.

-# Task8, extra: Handle errors with fetches
+# Task8, extra: Handle errors with fetch

 - Open the `http://localhost:5500/task2`
 - Work in the `task2/task2.js`